-In the popular BBC Two series A House Through Time, historian David Olusoga researches the residents of an ordinary home, revealing fascinating, shocking and touching stories throughout British history.
+In the popular BBC Two series A House Through Time, historian David Olusoga researches the history of an ordinary house, revealing the fascinating, shocking and touching stories of its inhabitants.

-The National Library of Scotland has been leading the way in terms of digital access to its map collections for years, and this includes maps covering all of the British Isles, not just Scotland.
+The National Library of Scotland has been leading the way in terms of digital access to its map collections for years, and this includes maps covering all of the British Isles, not just Scottish records.

 Thanks to the successful GB1900 project crowdsourcing project drawing to a close, volunteers have transcribed all of the place names printed on sheets of the original 1900 OS maps of the British Isles, adding a new and truly comprehensive gazetteer.

-The right-hand menu (click ‘Advice’ then choose ‘Your Home’) leads to more practical advice for budding house historians – not only aimed at those who own listed properties.
+The right-hand menu (click ‘Advice’ then choose ‘Your Home’) leads to more practical advice for house history – not only aimed at those who own listed properties.

 It could be more comprehensive, but it’s a good starting point, and includes some useful links to the likes of Victoria County History.

-This tool draws on directories, census returns, burial records and electoral registers, to create a searchable database for users to explore the histories of homes in Brighton & Hove.
+Volunteers from the Regency Town House have also now completed the Here in the Past project.
+This tool draws on directories, census returns, cemetery records and electoral registers, to create a searchable database for users to explore house histories in Brighton & Hove.

-These give broad overviews of the strengths and weaknesses of what’s available here, and describe the primary and secondary sources at your fingertips.
+These give broad overviews of the strengths and weaknesses of what’s available here, and describe the primary and secondary sources for house history at your fingertips.

-Chosen by Gill Blanchard, professional researcher and author of Tracing Your House History – A Guide for Family Historians:
+Chosen by Gill Blanchard, professional researcher and author of Tracing Your House History:

-“I recommend TheGenealogist because the site has digitised copies of the tithe maps and apportionments held at The National Archives which can be searched by name and place.
+“I recommend TheGenealogist for house history because the site has digitised copies of the tithe maps and apportionments held at The National Archives which can be searched by name and place.

 “The old system of tithes payments of farm produce in kind, made by parishioners to support the parish church and clergy, was replaced by money payments in 1836.